quinn0823/apple-siri-voice-navigation/README.md

     <a href="https://steamcommunity.com/sharedfiles/filedetails/?id=3404022298"><img alt="Steam Favorites" src="https://img.shields.io/steam/favorites/3404022298"></a>
 </p>

 **Experience the road with Siri!** Apple Siri Voice Navigation brings the iconic voices on Apple OS to Truck Simulator games.
-With **over 50 voices in 12 languages** to choose from, Siri is here to guide your trucking adventures, making your journey more enjoyable and memorable.
+With **over 70 voices in 12 languages** to choose from, Siri is here to guide your trucking adventures, making your journey more enjoyable and memorable.

-**May 23, 2025**: 1.5.1 ＞ **2.0**.
-The GitHub Release is now available!
-You can also build the mod from source now.

-- Polski (Polska) - Ewa (premium)
-- Polski (Polska) - Krzysztof (rozszerzony)
-- Polski (Polska) - Zosia (rozszerzony)
+**June 30**: 2.0 > **3.0**.
+Regenerate and rebuild 52 out of 56 existing voices, and **add 16 voices**.

 ---